Has Elvis really left the building?

 When Elvis Presley - The Searcher, showed up on my feed this week, I was not going to stop till I completed the entire season.

-Without giving too much away, this larger than life song-writer, guitarist, actor, arguably devoted son and father has been depicted in minute detail.
+Without giving too much away, this larger-than-life songwriter, guitarist, actor, and arguably devoted son and father have been depicted in minute detail.

-As I tried to piece together my own love of this heart breaker of a singer, I can attempt to understand the mass hysteria.
-It is easy to get drawn in to the misty eyes of a man, who's "Are you lonesome tonight?"
+As I tried to piece together my own love for this heartbreaker of a singer, I can attempt to understand the mass hysteria.
+It is easy to get drawn into the misty eyes of a man, who's "Are you lonesome tonight?"
 Can still make a few girls from 2021 weak in the knee.
-The leather jackets, the puffy hair and that smile was something that he got down to a science in itself.
+The leather jackets, the puffy hair, and that smile were something that he got down to a science in itself.

-There have been many rock and pop bands who have tried to replicate his unique bluesy sound.
-Many who have tried to emulate his curly lip and cheeky pelvis thrust.
+There have been many rock and pop bands that have tried to replicate his unique bluesy sound.
+Many have tried to emulate his curly lip and cheeky pelvis thrust.

-As for his personal life, his wife, Prascilla Presley states, "they held hands during a very difficult and public divorce."
-It must have been hard for him to have two masters, she states in the docu series.
+As for his personal life, his wife, Priscilla Presley states, "they held hands during a very difficult and public divorce."
+It must have been hard for him to have two masters, she states in the docu-series.

 He does mention in one clip that he would want to go to Japan.
-Having only travelled outside the U.S. when he was drafted to Germany to fight the war.
-Behind the highly embroidered jump suits and the large sunglasses, was a man who clearly was not able to stop.
+Having only traveled outside the U.S. when he was drafted to Germany to fight the war.
+Behind the highly embroidered jumpsuits and the large sunglasses, was a man who clearly was not able to stop.